GeotrekCE/Geotrek-admin/README.rst

     make load_data

-An administrator "admin"/"admin" will be created.
+Among other things, an administrator "admin"/"admin" will be created.

 Without Initial Data